short-pixel-optimizer/enable-media-replace/readme.txt

 * Fix - Replacing image with pdf file would cause notices
 * Fix - Compensation for faulty WordPress installation that return empty error string on wp_upload_dir and falsely return relative paths and urls on WP core functions.
+* Fix - When choosing 'replace file and update names' and then uploading a file with identical name as source, it would postfix the duplicate name.
+This is no longer the case.
+* Fix - If source image doesn't exist or in error state, replacement would be prevented by Javascript issue.

 = 3.4.1 =